kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 #### Remedy

-You should use different host for the second APIRule, e.g.:
+Use a different host for the second APIRule, for example:

 ```yaml
 spec: